 Dogs off-leash, fires, cutting vegetation, digging, and other land disturbing activities are not allowed.
 Violators may be fined.
 Click here for a full listing of Newton's Conservation Land Use Regulations

 The Conservation Commission is fortunate to have several sources of assistance in its land management efforts (see the list below).
 If you would like to report something or become a volunteer steward, click here.
+If you simply wish to become informed on recent or pending land management projects of Newton's Conservation parcels, please click here.

 Conservation priorities, along with recreation priorities, are described in detail in Newton's Open Space and Recreation Plan (2014-2020).